JuanElements/RegistryTheme/README.md

 1. Go to the `📁Site` folder
 2. You will see a `📁Content` folder where you can modify any information about the page

+## Credits and references

+This theme was inpired by [gatsby-theme-intro](https://github.com/wkocjan/gatsby-theme-intro)